carrotshniper21/cobra/README.md

 # cobra
-Cobra lang a language built on top of python
+Cobra lang is a simple language built on top of python